zidatalab/zidatalab.github.io/_projects/kvappradar.md

 type: projects
 layout: single
 author_profile: false
-title: kvappradar
+title: Health Apps in Germany
 tags:
   - kvappradar # use in posts for this project
 classes: wide
-excerpt: "Overview on digital health apps in Germany for patients and doctors"
+excerpt: "Overview on Health Apps in Germany for Patients and Doctors"
 ---

-We are in the process of developing a web app that will allow patients and doctors to gain insights into the digital health care app market in Germany.
+We are in the process of developing a web portal that will allow patients and doctors to gain insights into the digital health care app market in Germany.